makersacademy/chitter-challenge/README.md

 =================
 # chitter-challenge

 A twitter clone, my first complete web application as part of Makers Academy.

+This project has been designed to improve our understanding of HTTP requests and responses, designing routes and structuring web applications.
+It contains:

+ - Users who are able to make posts.
+ - A homepage displaying all posts and their creator and time
-It contains users who are able to make posts.
-A sign up form to create a new user and start making posts.
+ - A sign up form to create a new user and start making posts.
+ - A user specific page in which you can view only their posts.
+ - Tagging functionality within posts so users can tag other users (with `@username`) which will contain a link to that user's page
+ - A login page in which a user can login and only post as them

 This was a challenging and enjoyable project.
-I have implemented tagging functionality with posts so users can tag other users (with `@username`) which appears as a link to that user page.
-The most difficult part was implementing a login feature which I have done manually.
-Once logged in, the user's homepage is redirected to a specific page where only they are able to make posts.
+The most difficult part was implementing a login feature which I first did manually.
+I attempted this by creating a GET '/:id' route which goes to a specific user's homepage.
+Once logged in, the main homepage is redirected to a specific page where only they are able to make posts.
+I did this by redirecting the GET '/' route to the user specific homepage.
+However this is not secure, since anybody could manually call upon the '/1', for example, and be logged in as user with ID=1.
+This was an interesting learning experience in understanding and developing new routes which are connected to each other!
+But not best practise.

+So I researched the sessions functionality in Sinatra which allows us to create a session associated with the user's ID number after they login.
+Then, in the homepage route, we simplt have to check the session[:user_id] value and return a different HTML page if that value is not nil (ie, a user is logged in).

-I am going to look into how to encrypt using Bcrypt
+Goin further, I will look into the Bcrypt password encryption

 ## How to use